-IORG believes in defending democracy through open information and public participation.
+IORG believes in defending democracy through open data and public participation.
 IORG works to build a grassroots network of scientific researchers, local activists, and communities.
 IORG commits resources to this network to strengthen information literacy of local communities, as well as their organizational and research capabilities.
 Through this network, we counter Chinese influence operations in Taiwan and defend Taiwan’s democracy.

 For more, please refer to https://iorg.tw/open.